-BE1 Our built environment blends with the natural and cultural environment
+BE1 Our built environment blends with the natural and cultural environment recent years.
+Council has worked toward the development of quality open space.

 In recent years, Council has worked toward the development of quality open space and recreational facilities for the community.
 In 2018/19, we will start to see on the ground works for a number of these projects: